 That the balance of equities weighs in favor of Petitioner now is clear when compared to the D.C.
-Circuit's weighing of the equities when the government attempted to forcibly transfer Petitioner to sector and the D.C.
+Circuit's weighing of the equities when the government attempted to forcibly transfer Petitioner to .
+There, the interests of the government had greater weight, yet both this Court and the D.C.
 Circuit ruled that the balance of the equities tipped in Petitioner's favor.

 When the government previously attempted to relinquish custody of Petitioner to the D.C.
 Circuit found that the government's interests were "manifestly weighty ones."
 Doe, 889 F.3d at 766.
-The government had asserted that at stake was the United States' "credibility with an important foreign partner," Declaration of Constitution of States 1 8, ECF No. 77, and that any delay "could adversely affect its willingness to engage with the United States on some future detainee transfers," id.
+The government had asserted that at stake was the United States' "credibility with an important foreign partner," Declaration of \$\ \\$ 8, ECF No. 77, and that any delay "could adversely affect its willingness to engage with the United States on some future detainee transfers," id.
 But even as the D.C.
-Circuit recognized the government's interest in "avoid[ing] undue interference" with "its conduct of foreign relations with a coalition partner" and "its military judgments in connection with ongoing hostilities," the court held that Petitioner's interest here in avoiding grave injury or death is at least as weighty-if not more so-than Petitioner's interest in avoiding indefinite detention in Constant.
+Circuit recognized the government's interest in "avoid[ing] undue interference" with "its conduct of foreign relations with a coalition partner" and "its military judgments in connection with ongoing hostilities," the court held that Petitioner's interests outweighed the government's, and enjoined the transfer.
+Doe, 889 F.3d at 766-67.
+Petitioner's interest here in avoiding grave injury or death is at least as weighty-if not more so-than Petitioner's interest in avoiding indefinite detention in